WRITTEN BY: BRUCE LOVELACE

 The whole purpose of backing up your photo is to protect yourself against loss should something happen to the original.

-The idea is to copy the original image on your computer and have a separate copy saved on some other digital media.
+The idea is to copy the original image onto your computer and have a separate copy saved on some other digital media or secondary location.
 That media can be a disk, an external hard drive, a flash drive, or the internet.

 In addition to wanting your prints to last longer too, archiving your images should be a priority.